Subaru-PFS/ets_shuffle/README.txt

 If the coordinate is outside SDSS coverage, DSS image is then used.
 It requires "matplotlib" library.

-# shuffle/parang.py
-Function for calculating the parallactic angle.

 # shuffle/handle_local_catalogue.py
 Handles reading in local catalogues of stars (instead of online databases)